mgjeong/device-opcua-java/README.md

    1) `tar xzvf apache-maven-3.5.2-bin.tar.gz`

-   2) Add the bin directory of the created directory apache-maven-3.5.2 to the PATH environment variable
+   2) Add the bin directory of the created directory apache-maven-3.5.2 to the PATH environment variable<br></br>
 ### Add Certificate your envorionments
 1. get certificate file using browser